frankyeh/DSI-Studio-Website/doc/cli_img.md

 dsi_studio --action=img \
   --source=t1w.nii.gz \
   --cmd=deface \
-  --model=human_tissue_T1w \
+  --model=<model-id> \
   --output=t1w_defaced.nii.gz
 ```

-If a U-Net command is requested without a model, DSI Studio lists the currently available model names.
 Supported models are downloaded/cached in the operating system's application-local DSI Studio data directory as needed; they do not need to be manually placed beside the executable.

 # Image-to-image registration